RamiKrispin/deploy-flex-actions/README.md

 ## Dashboard prototype

-After setting a clear scope, I found it useful to prototype and put your thoughts on a piece of paper, [drow.io](https://www.diagrams.net/), iPad, or any other tool you find useful.
+After setting a clear scope, I found that it useful to prototype and put your thoughts on a piece of paper, [drow.io](https://www.diagrams.net/), iPad, or any other tool you find useful.
 The goal is to translate the scope into some sketches to understand the data inputs, required transformation, type of visualization, etc. In addition, a narrow scope with a good prototype will potentially save you some time and cycles when starting to code the dashboard.
 That being said, you should stay open-minded to changes in the final output, as what may look nice on the sketch may turn out less appealing on the final output.

 <img src="images/dash_prototype01.png" width="100%" />